Skip to content

 Options for msiexec.exe running the MSI package.
 For example /qn runs the MSI install as quiet with no user interface.

-PDQ Deploy is ideal for deploying Minecraft Education edition because distributing it to classrooms and computer labs is the most common deployment scenario.
+PDQ Deploy is ideal for installing Minecraft Education edition because distributing it to classrooms and computer labs is the most common deployment scenario.
 This could result in dozens or even hundreds of installations.
 PDQ Deploy can easily handle this workload and save you precious hours of manual clicking.
 (After all, finger sprains are no laughing matter.)

 1. Download the Minecraft Education desktop installer.